 Empire Ears ESR – ESR and EVR are 2 reference tuned sets from Empire Ears.
 Since we have ESR here, let’s see how R3 and ESR play alongside each other.
 Comparing them back to back, I immediately heard more bass and fuller mids in ESR whereas R3 stays more neutral.
 R3 has slightly more upper mids presence compared to ESR.
 ESR has an abnormally high peak in the treble at around 8kHz which brings out a bit of sibilance in tracks sometimes.
 R3 stays very neutral here.
 R3 has more extended treble.
 Both have good soundstages but R3’s feels a bit cleaner whereas ESR’s sounds richer.

 ItsFit is not a new company as such.
 They’ve been re-shelling for the last 3 years while doing R&D on the side to develop their own products.
 What is amazing is that instead of choosing a safe tuning (cough….
 Harman… Lol!) for their first products, they in fact got experimental with new driver tech in one and reference style tuning in the other.
 Both are not easy to execute!
 R3 does pretty good for a reference style IEM, especially for the price where most other reference style IEMs are much more expensive.
 Fusion on the other hand is a very lively and exciting IEM which makes your music feel extra special.
 Also, both can be ordered as universals or customs and you can take my word that their designs, shell quality as well as finishing is one of the best in the industry.
-R3 gets a thumbs up while Fusion gets 2 thumbs up from my side.
-If your budget is around their price category, surely give them a shot.
+Fusion definitely gets 2 thumbs up for a must try recommendation from my side. 😀

 Gear used for testing and review.